Get Tech Tips

 The entire function of our HVAC/R systems operates on the principle that higher temperature matter transfers heat to lower temperature matter, which is why heat from the air gets absorbed by the colder refrigerant in the evaporator coil.
 We wouldn’t use the cold refrigerant as a vehicle to move heat if the heat didn’t naturally transfer from warmer to cooler.

 As we said earlier, we also use theoretical reversible processes as benchmarks for our real systems’ efficiencies.
-Entropy indicates that there is some inefficiency, so it stands to reason that a process without any net entropy gains is 100% efficient.
+Entropy indicates inefficiency, so it stands to reason that a process without any net entropy gains is 100% efficient.

 We do that with HVAC/R compressors.
-Compression is theoretically isentropic because the entropy changes from the added temperature and pressure cancel each other out, but there are still negligible processes that increase the entropy.
+Compression is theoretically isentropic because the entropy changes from the added temperature and pressure cancel each other out, but negligible processes increase the entropy in real life.
 However, we compare actual compressor work to isentropic compressor work.
 We call the resulting value a compressor’s isentropic efficiency.